Tarun01010111/AI-interview-expert/README.md

 ### 5. 🔊 **Voice Settings**
 - Choose your preferred voice (Male/Female) for all audio features.

+ ### 6. 🎬 **Video Summary**
+- Instantly generate and watch a video summary of your entire interview journey (Tech Interview, HR Chat, Resume Analyzer) using MoviePy.
+- Visualize your progress and performance in a short, auto-generated video.
 ---

 ## 🛠️ Tools and Technologies Used